Dr Rina Dutta

 Dr Rina Dutta is a Clinician Scientist Fellow of the Health Foundation in partnership with the Academy of Medical Sciences.
-She works at the Institute of Psychiatry, Psychology and Neurosciences, King’s College London.
+She works at the Institute of Psychiatry, Psychology and Neurosciences, King’s College London and is Academic Career Development Lead at the NIHR Maudsley Biomedical Research Centre.

 Her current 5-year research programme is e-HOST-IT: Electronic health records to predict HOspitalised Suicide attempts: Targeting Information Technology solutions.